From Fontainebleau-Forêt to Bois-le-Roi following the blue trails.

 Red and white markings

-(11) Take the third path on the left, Route des Ventes Bouchard.
-Cross a small tarmac road (no traffic other than ONF vehicles).
-Continue straight ahead for about 750 m.
-Then turn right onto Route de la Perlure.
+(11) Take the third path on the left, the Route des Ventes Bouchard.
+Cross a small tarmac road (no motor traffic other than ONF vehicles).
+Continue straight on for about 750 m.
+Then turn right onto the Route de la Perlure.

-(12) Cross the D138 (with caution, as it is a busy road) and continue straight ahead between garden fences.
-At the next crossroads, continue straight ahead onto Chemin des Coureurs.
+(12) Cross the D138 (with care, as it is a busy road) and continue straight on between garden fences.
+At the next junction, continue straight ahead onto Chemin des Coureurs.
 At the end, turn left twice and follow Rue Pasteur.
-After about 150 m, turn right onto the narrow Rue de la Paix.
-Cross Place de la Gare and you will arrive at the station (E).
+After about 150 m, turn right into the narrow Rue de la Paix.
+Cross Place de la Gare and arrive at the station (E).

 To return home:

-- Transilien - Line R, towards Melun and Paris-Lyon (direct access) or Montereau or Montargis (take the underground passage).
+- Transilien - Line R, towards Melun and Paris-Lyon (direct access) or Montereau or Montargis (use the underpass).

 Waypoints